-Blake is able to subdue one of the sharks and Dr. McAlester is able to take the brain matter and all seems to go well.
+Blake is able to subdue one of the sharks and Dr. McAlester takes the brain matter—all seems to go well.

-The subdued shark then bursts into sudden life and Dr. Whitlock loses an arm, before things really do hit the fan for him and everyone else.
+But the shark bursts into sudden life and Dr. Whitlock loses an arm, before things really do hit the fan for him and everyone else.

 There’s a fair bit of gore ahead, so if that’s not your thing skip ahead, eh?